msalvatti/bymax-components/README.md

 - **id**: Identifier
 - **value**: Current value, must be an object as follows: ```{ id: '', value: '', label: '', image: '', base: '', quote: '' }```
+- **inputValue**: Controlled input value for the search input (optional).
+When provided, controls the value of the internal search input
 - **isMulti**: Allows you to choose several options (true: Multi Selection | false: Single selection)
 - **isInvalid**: Data verification status (true: Changes the component's border color to red | false: Maintains the component's border color respecting the applied style)
 - **isLocked**: Shows the value and blocks the component, preventing it from changing its value (true: enable | false: disable)